TriplyDB/Documentation/docs/triply-client-js/index.md

 - [Dataset.deleteGraph(graphName: string)](#datasetdeletegraphname-string)
 - [Dataset.removeAllGraphs()](#datasetremoveallgraphs)

-The following example code deletes a specific dataset that is part of the account associated with the current Triply Token:
+The following example code deletes a specific dataset that is part of the account associated with the current API token:

 ```typescript
 await client